 Sample Press Release

-Do you need help recruiting volunteers, or are you looking for some media coverage for your event?
-You can customize this generic press release and send it to your local papers, community television stations, and any relevant groups that send out newsletters.
+A generic press release will be posted later in the summer that you can customize and send to your local papers, community television stations, and any relevant groups that send out newsletters.
 Please feel free to contact us if you need any help with your publicity efforts.
-If someone does a story on your event, we would like to know about it, so please send us a link at email@example.com.
+If someone does a story on your event, we would like to know about it, so please send us a link at firstname.lastname@example.org.

-You can download and customize this 8½"x11" cleanup poster with your cleanup information.
+An 8½"x11" cleanup poster will be posted later in the summer.
+You can download and customize this poster with your cleanup information.
 You can fill it out online or hand write the details.
 If you do not have a printer, just let us know, and we'll ship some printed posters to you with your supplies.

 Ocean Conservancy provides data cards to record items collected by volunteers, along with a data summary sheet for each cleanup.
 (You will receive these in the mail with your supplies.)